-Look for a unit that supports programmable fans, which lets the thermostat run your air conditioner's fan for a short while after the compressor turns off to more effectively use of leftover cold air in your system or to draw fresh air into your home.
+The best programmable thermostats excel in terms of temperature control.
+When choosing a smart home thermostat, you should look for a unit that supports programmable fans, which lets the thermostat run your air conditioner's fan for a short while after the compressor turns off to effectively use leftover cold air in your system or to draw fresh air into your home.
 Auto changeover allows your thermostat to shift between heating and cooling when needed.
 A keypad lock helps prevent unwanted changes to your home's temperature.

 All of the digital thermostats in our review have seven-day scheduling and away features so you can decide which heating patterns work best for your schedule.
 The away feature allows you to override the thermostat's preset plan to save on utilities when you're on vacation.
-Many programmable thermostats have auto-scheduling abilities that observe your habits, local weather patterns or ask you simple questions to help determine your preferences.
+Top thermostats also tell you how long it takes for your home to reach a target temperature so you know when your ideal level of comfort is ready.

 Sensors are integral to any programmable thermostat.
 You want to look for a thermostat that detects and informs you of equipment problems or regular maintenance needs.
 Thermostats with humidity sensors can work with your home's humidifier or dehumidifier so your main system runs more effectively.

 Design & Setup

 Though you can always opt for professional installation, you can self-install many of the best thermostats.
 Look for a company that offers installation tutorials so you don't get overwhelmed.
 If you're unsure about system compatibility, many companies provide an online tool to check if a wireless thermostat works with your HVAC system.
-A built-in level makes installation easier and prevents your thermostat from being crooked on the wall.
+A built-in level makes installation easy and prevents your thermostat from being crooked on the wall.